- We recommend you reconsider your need to travel to Guinea because of the unpredictable security situation and the risk of violent crime.

 - Australia does not have an embassy or consulate in Guinea.
 The Canadian Embassy located in Dakar, Senegal, can provide consular assistance to Australians in Guinea.
 This service includes the issuance of Provisional Travel Documents.
 The Australian High Commission in Ghana can also assist Australians.

 - See Travel Smart for general advice for all travellers.

 - Be a smart traveller.
 Before heading overseas:

 As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, contact the nearest Embassy of Guinea for the most up to date information.

 Health screenings are in place at border crossings.
-Travellers with fever or EVD-like symptoms are being subject to quarantine or being denied entry or exit from the country.
+Travellers with fever or EVD-like symptoms may be subject to quarantine or denied entry to or exit from the country.
 Further changes to entry and exit requirements are likely at short notice.

 Guinea is listed by the WHO as endemic for yellow fever.
 Yellow fever is a serious and potentially fatal disease preventable by vaccination.
 A valid Yellow Fever Vaccination Certificate is required for entry into Guinea.
 For more information about yellow fever, including Australian re-entry requirements, see the Department of Health website.